cthogg/gatsby-theme-modern-portfolio/gatsby-theme-modern-portfolio/README.md

 }
 ```
 1. Create directory `src/pages/markdown` `mkdir -p src/pages/markdown`
-1. Copy and paste the code snippet below into the markdown file
+1. Create `index.md` in `src/pages/markdown` and add the following to it

 ```markdown
 ---